josephsasaki/media-polarisation/archival-pipeline/README.md

 ├── README.md           # This file
-├── archiver.py         # Script for running the entire archival pipeline ├── database_manager.py          # Script for extracting article data from the database ├── s3_manager.py   # Script for defining the class that interacts with the aws s3 bucket ├── transformer.py   # Script for transforming the data so it is ready to be loaded into the s3 ├── test_database_manager.py        # Unit-testing for loading
+├── archiver.py         # Script for running the entire archival pipeline ├── database_manager.py          # Script for extracting article data from the database ├── Dockerfile          # File for dockerising the code for AWS Lambda ├── s3_manager.py   # Script for defining the class that interacts with the aws s3 bucket ├── transformer.py   # Script for transforming the data so it is ready to be loaded into the s3 ├── test_database_manager.py        # Unit-testing for loading